10 Ways to Green Your Holidays

 The following Ten Ways to Green Your Holidays will enhance your joy this season, knowing you are making a positive difference as you celebrate.

 FOURTH: Solarize your holiday lights.
-I’m trying this one for the first time this year -- using a couple small solar panels connected to a 12-volt battery for an off-grid system that keeps my lights on, guilt-free.
-There are some great solar-powered holiday light options on Amazon, or just google “solar Christmas lights.”
+There are some great solar-powered holiday light options on Amazon, or Google “solar Christmas lights.”

-FIFTH: If you’re not ready to spring for the solar panels, you can make your holiday glimmer more energy-efficient using LED lights, which come in infinite color-variations and styles, but use 95% less energy.
-The cost savings on your power bill will be a gift to you.
+FIFTH: If you’re not ready to spring for the solar panels, you can make your holiday glimmer more energy-efficient using LED lights, which come in infinite color variations and styles, but use 95% less energy.
+The cost savings on your power bill will be a gift.
 They’re available at most retail stores that carry holiday decor.

 SIXTH: Recycle right.
 If you don’t already recycle, now is a great time to get started -- instead of increasing your trash by 25%, you could reduce it by that, or more.
 Visit TEC’s Recycle Tennessee program pages for great info and tips.